pierky/arouteserver/tests/live_tests/README.rst

       # build the image from the Dockerfile
       docker build -t pierky/bird:1.6.3 -f dockerfiles/Dockerfile.bird .

-      # pull the image from Dockerhub
+      # or pull it from Dockerhub
       docker pull pierky/bird:1.6.3

 2. Run the Python testunit using ``nose``: